rstudio/gt/tests/testthat/_snaps/gt_group.md

       gt_tbls_3 %>% grp_add(gt_tbl_4, .before = 2.99)
     Condition
       Error in `grp_add()`:
-      !
-An integer value should be supplied for `.before`.
+      ! `.before` must be a whole number, not the number 2.99.

 # The `grp_replace()` function can be used to add a table to a group